SAP-samples/btp-kyma-multitenant-extension/documentation/appendix/script-deployment/README.md

 ## Deployment Script

-Execute build script from within the [setup folder](../../../code/setup):
+Execute build script from within the [setup folder](../../../code/setup).

 ```shell
 ./easyfranchise-deployment.sh
 ```
+> Note: Make sure that the file is executable.
+If this is not the case, you can do it for example with ```chmod 777 easyfranchise-deployment.sh``` on Unic OS and then execute the script.

 Execute build script in dry-run mode: